netxms/netxms-doc/admin/appendix.rst

   * - Client.AlarmList.DisplayLimit
     - Maximum alarm count that will be displayed on :guilabel:`Alarm Browser` page.
 Alarms that exceed this count will not be shown.
     - 4096
     - No
+  * - Client.MinViewRefreshInterval
+    - Minimal interval between view refresh in milliseconds (hint for client).
+    - 1000
+    - No
   * - Client.ObjectBrowser.AutoApplyFilter
     - Enable/disable object browser''s filter applying as user types (if disabled, user has to press ENTER to apply filter).